Seasonal Planning for South Africa Travel

 Vodacom Durban.
 Part horse race, part fashion spectacular, South Africa's top sports event draww huge crowds to a social scene par excellence.
 Fashionistas and thoroughbreds strut their stuff at Durban's Greyville Racecourse.
 Book your accommodation in Durban well ahead.

 Knysna Oyster Festival.
 Timed to the early July school holidays, this 10-day festival spans sporting events from cycling to running, plus cooking classes and competitions, wine and whiskey tastings, live music, and all the oysters you can eat.

 When's the Best Time to Visit South Africa?

-The shoulder seasons (autumn and spring) are best, with low prices, smaller crowds, and good opportunities for a variety of nature-based activities, like safaris, whale-watching, and surfing.
-Autumn (March-May) is a particularly lovely time to visit the Winelands, as the changing colors of the grapevines provide a romantic backdrop to your afternoon wine tasting.
-In the spring (September-November), the town of Hermanus transforms into one of the world's biggest whale-watching capitals.
+The shoulder seasons (fall and spring) are best, with low prices, smaller crowds, and good opportunities for a variety of nature-based activities, like safaris, whale watching, and surfing.
+Autumn (March to May) is a particularly lovely time to visit the Winelands, as the changing colors of the grapevines provide a romantic backdrop to your afternoon wine tasting.
+In the spring (September to November), the town of Hermanus transforms into one of the world's biggest whale watching capitals.

-Summer (December-February) is a good time for road trips and sightseeing near Cape Town and on Route 62, while winter (June-August) is the perfect time to go on safari near Kruger—the mornings are crisp, and the wildlife is active.
+Summer (December to February) is a good time for road trips and sightseeing near Cape Town and on Route 62, while winter (June to August) is the perfect time to go on safari near Kruger—the mornings are crisp, and the wildlife is active.